KPI Bridge Oil to Merge With OceanConnect Marine

 Financial details of the transaction were not revealed, but if market chatter is to be believed the deal is valued at somewhat less than the $25 million OceanConnect's former parent company Glencore ultimately paid for the company.

-Glencore is said to have been looking for a buyer ever since it took ownership of the firm as part of its 2014 acquisition of Chemoil.
+Glencore is said to have been looking for a buyer for OCM ever since it took ownership of the firm as part of its 2014 acquisition of Chemoil.

 OceanConnect is a substantial bunker market participant and was recently named as one of the top 10 most important bunker companies for 2020.

-With Bunker Holding already the world's biggest bunker company in terms of sales to end users of fuel, the deal could theoretically give BH's annual bunker sales an instant lift to some 32 million mt/year and further distance itself from World Fuel Services whose sales currently stand at 20 million mt/year.
+With Bunker Holding already the world's biggest bunker company in terms of sales to end users of fuel, the deal could theoretically give BH's annual bunker sales an instant lift to some 32 million mt/year and further distance itself from World Fuel Services whose sales currently stand at sales of 20 million mt/year.

 The deal will also see Bunker Holding expand into the only space it does not currently operate: online bunker procurement.

 OCM's AuctionConnect platform is the world's most established online bunker purchase platform and has been in operation since 2000.
 It was recently upgraded with new features for IMO 2020.